Public Companies

 Over time, selling into public companies has evolved from Rolodex-driven enterprise sales to data-rich, AI-assisted, account-based motions.
 Even as the number of listed firms has shrunk, global market cap and the volume of standardized disclosures have grown, giving SDRs more signals than ever.
 Agencies like SalesHive now pair AI engines such as eMod, which automatically researches prospects and uses public information to personalize cold emails, with structured list-building and outbound programs specifically designed for public-company targets.

-The upside of getting public companies right
+The upside of getting Public Companies right

 What teams gain when this is run well as part of a disciplined outbound motion.